StackeredSAS/AMAnDe/README.md

-# XXX
+# AMAnDe
-## What's XXX
+## What's AMAnDe
+AMAnDe stands for Android Manifest ANomaly Detector.
-A new tool whose objective is to extract and gather information from an Android Manifest.
+It's a new tool whose objective is to extract and gather information from an Android Manifest.
-When we deal with huge Manifest, it is often a hard time to get all relevant datas (like deeplink uris, exported provider etc.)
+When we deal with huge Manifests, it is often difficult to get all relevant datas (like deeplink URIs, exported provider, etc.)
-With XXX all of these are recovered and ready to be deeply analyzed.
+With AMAnDe all of those are informations are deeply analyzed presented to you in a simple manner.

-XXX can also directly take an APK file as input.
+AMAnDe can also directly take an APK file as input.
 In this case, the following files (if exist) will also be analyzed :
 - fullBackupContent
 - dataExtractionRules
 - network_security_config

-All results take into account Android versions and there corresponding default values and configurations.
+All results take into consideration Android versions and their corresponding default values and configurations.

 ## Installation